 Analysing the data collected by your website and your Google Analytics, updating or trialling various site details such as different Call to Actions or Shipping Pricing Models can lead to an increase in website performance and conversions.

 One option is to add A/B testing (sometimes called split testing) to an important page of your site such as the landing page from an advertising campaign.
 This is where you can show two versions of the same page to site users at the same time and then compare page conversion rates.
 This would be like telling half of your shoppers, which walked into your physical store, about the blue jacket and the other half about the red jacket.
 You could then compare how many of each you sold in a week so you know which of the two jackets to focus on in your next advertising campaign.

 Another way to trial an idea is to add a fixed period offer and compare your data against a previous time period.

-Amazon is extremely good at analysing their data and this lead them to introduce ‘Free Shipping’ rather than ’Discounted Shipping’ in certain areas and this lead to a dramatic increase in sales.
+Amazon is extremely good at analysing its data and this led it to introduce ‘Free Shipping’ rather than ’Discounted Shipping’ in certain areas.
+This, in turn, led to a dramatic increase in sales.
 Find our blog on the power of free shipping here for further information.

 This is like watching your garden so you know which plants grow better in your soil and get the most attention from the people walking past.
 This lets you know what to keep and what to replace.